Hakam-aldeen-Kh/Hakam-aldeen-Kh/README.md

 # 💫 About Me:
-Study at the Syrian Virtual University
+Study ITE at the Syrian Virtual University

 ## 🌐 Socials: